 Drought forecasting is based on forecasted gridded time series of precipitation and evaporation (climate water balance) for the whole of Europe and at regional scale.
 The gridded time series are obtained from EFAS (driven by IFS-SEAS).
 The Standardized Precipitation Evaporation Index (SPEI) is used as approach.

-The SPEI also provides the total drought affected area.
 The probabilistic forecasts are presented as 25th percentile, median, and 75th percentile of the 51 ensemble members.